 Once you get the straps through the slits, remove the plastic trim panels, remove the 10mm nut, place the strap’s hole over the bolt, reinstall and tighten the nut, and finally – reinstall the plastic trim panels.

-Bonus: Convertible top sections in the Mazda Service Manual (not applicable for the task at hand though):
+Bonus: Links to other Convertible Top sections of the Mazda Service Manual (not applicable for simply fixing the straps though):

 (See CONVERTIBLE TOP ADJUSTMENT.)